palavrov/dockerize/README.md

 Dockerize can also be used programatically.
 This package's default export is a function that accepts a single options object.
 For a complete list of options, see [`types.ts`](/src/etc/types.ts).

+## Images

+Images produced using Dockerize's default Dockerfile have the following attributes:

+* Based on the [Ubuntu 19.04 image](https://hub.docker.com/_/ubuntu), which is "minimal" by default, and therefore relatively small.
+* Dockerize will install the [current LTS version of Node](https://github.com/darkobits/node-versions) at build time.
+* [Tini](https://github.com/krallin/tini) is used as a minimalistic process manager to ensure proper POSIX signal handling.

 ## &nbsp;
 <p align="center">
   <br>